 10.10 Quality of Personal Information

-In the event of an Eligible Data Breach (section 13 below) as defined in the NDB Scheme, We will need to contact You, and we need to know that the information we have to do so is correct.
-For Your on security, please ensure that We know Your preferred means of communication.
+In the event of an Eligible Data Breach (section 13 below) as defined in the NDB Scheme, we will need to contact you, and we need to know that the information we have to do so is correct.
+For your own security, please ensure that we know your preferred means of communication.

 10.11 Security of Personal Information